 No hot stove required for this recipe!
 To make homemade gazpacho, simply:

-Puree the soup: Combine all of the ingredients in a blender or food processor, and puree for 1 minute or until the gazpacho reaches your desired consistency.
-(I love mine super-smooth.)
+Puree the soup: Combine all of the ingredients in a blender or food processor and puree for 1 minute or until the gazpacho reaches your desired consistency.
+(I prefer gazpacho super-smooth.)

 Chill: Transfer the soup to a sealed container and refrigerate for 4 hours or until completely chilled.